What is Cloud Visibility?

 CASBs also enable enterprises to comply with international regulatory standards by governing cloud-based apps.
 CASBs also provide continued visibility into the employee use of cloud apps.
 So, CASB solutions act as the centerpieces of enterprise cloud security deployments.
 CASBs, in addition to providing continuous visibility into sanctioned and unsanctioned cloud-based apps, also target a broad array of varied, complex use cases.

-Increase Visibility in the Cloud With CASB
+Increase Need of Visibility in the Cloud With CASB

-CASBs are advantageous in that they provide gainful insights into the ways a user accesses the cloud services.
+CASBs are advantageous in that they provide gainful insights into the ways a user accesses cloud services.
 They tell us about the users, the devices used, the apps accessed, and how it is used.
 Most importantly, CASBs provide visibility in the cloud and security across cloud SaaS environments.
 CASBs help enterprises to be more productive, agile, and economical; and also help them meet their growth objectives.

 The shift to cloud-based apps and SaaS has helped enterprises in many ways, but any traditional approach cannot fill the gap in security and compliance.
 There are various aspects to be covered in a security module like the visibility of sharing data suspicious activity, unauthorized access through geographical boundaries, and IP addresses.
-The security gap includes all of these and helps enterprises achieve compliance and maintain in threat prevention and protection, just as in the case of traditional on-premises security apps.
+The security gap includes all of these and helps enterprises achieve compliance and maintain threat prevention and protection, just as in the case of traditional on-premises security apps.

 Growing Need for Cloud Access Security Brokers

 The foremost step for an enterprise would be to identify the areas of risk and segregate the crucial data so that security can be applied effectively.
 CASBs help in providing varying degrees of policy enforcement.
-It can be customized to provide coarse-grained requirements at the application-level to more strict control at the activity-level.
+It can be customized to provide coarse-grained requirements at the application level to more strict control at the activity level.
 Cloud Access Security Broker solutions work on four pillars of CASB, which are cloud visibility, data security, compliance, and threat prevention.

 There are various commercial and legal reasons why enterprises need to protect their corporate data.
-CASBs help enterprises to fill in the gaps when they move from on-premises based apps to cloud-based apps like Microsoft Office 365 Suite, Google Apps/ G Suite, Zoho, etc.
+CASBs help enterprises to fill in the gaps when they move from on-premises-based apps to cloud-based apps like Microsoft Office 365 Suite, Google Apps/ G Suite, Zoho, etc.

 Cloud Visibility Provided by CASBs